nbbaier/100-days-of-code/log.md

 ### Day 12: March 15, 2022

 **Today's Progress**: Got back to it today!
 Did more of the Udemy course, finishing up to day 12.
 Refreshed about variable scope in Python, wrote a little guess the number game with the course.
 Earlier in the day followed a tutorial for a script for monitoring internet speed and printing results to a csv.

+### Day 13: March 15, 2022

+**Today's Progress**:
+- Worked on shell skills a bit by getting MinioPro installed and working with pdflatex finally
+- Did day 13 of the Udemy course
+- Did some brainstorming on coding projects I want to attempt
+- Got frustrated by not being able to import some python modules that are clearly installed